podaac/the-coding-club/notebooks/EC2_performance_assessment/readme.md

 **Background**

 The ability to perform scientific analyses on increasingly large data sets (comprised of either large data files, many data files, or both) is a key target of computing in the cloud, since the necessary computing resources can be utilized by anyone.
 In AWS, EC2 instances characteristics relevant to parallel computing include:
-* Number of vCPUs
 * Number of CPU cores
+* Threads (or vCPUs) per core
-* Memory per vCPU (perhaps more relevant than total memory, for parallel computing)
+* Memory per vCPU (perhaps more relevant than total memory, for parallel computing?)
-* Threads per core

 The goal of this analysis is to assess performance and cost differences between EC2 instances which vary these characteristics.